Physician CCDS Exam Eligibility Policy

 The purpose of this policy is to articulate and define the standard eligibility requirement held by IBHRE to qualify for the above stated certification exam and the documentation required from candidates to prove eligibility.

-Applicants for the Cardiac Rhythm Device Therapy Examination for the Physician must be a licensed physicians involved in the practice of heart rhythm management.
+Each applicant for the Cardiac Rhythm Device Therapy Examination for the Physician must be a licensed physician involved in the practice of heart rhythm management.
 Physicians applying for the certification must also: